Corporate Governance

 (ALM Committee)

-The ALM Committee discusses the management of and policy on the Group’s comprehensive risk, credit risk, market risk, and liquidity risk, along with matters regarding Group-wide revenue management, investments, and procurement.
+The ALM Committee discusses the comprehensive management of the Group’s assets and liabilities as a whole, along with matters regarding various measures.

 (New Business Development Committee)